Conversation

 Here, “in two weeks” means “two weeks from now.”
 Notice that the preposition in is used to indicate a time period.

-4. Asking Politely About Renewal: Can I renew it online?
+4. Asking Politely About Renewal

 The verb renew means “to extend” or “to update.”
 In libraries, it refers to extending the borrowing period.